Best alternative to ccusage

 Get TokenadeOutput Filtering

-48 format-specific compactors cover git, cargo, kubectl, terraform, docker and more — 60–99% reduction on the noisiest commands.
+Format-aware compactors cover git, cargo, kubectl, terraform, docker and more — 60–99% reduction on the noisiest commands.
 Command rewriting further trims source-side before the shell even runs.

 Output Filtering